langchain-ai/langchain/docs/docs/how_to/pydantic_compatibility.md

 - Pydantic v2 was released in June, 2023 (https://docs.pydantic.dev/2.0/blog/pydantic-v2-final/).
 - v2 contains has a number of breaking changes (https://docs.pydantic.dev/2.0/migration/).
+- Pydantic 1 End of Life was in June 2024.
+LangChain will be dropping support for Pydantic 1 in the near future, and likely migrating internally to Pydantic 2.
+The timeline is tentatively September.
+This change will be accompanied by a minor version bump in the main langchain packages to version 0.3.x.

 As of `langchain>=0.0.267`, LangChain allows users to install either Pydantic V1 or V2.